gauravslnk/git-learners-lab/README.md

 ### Contributors

-Thanks goes to these wonderful people ([:hugs: Emoji Key](https://allcontributors.org/docs/en/emoji-key)):
+Thanks goes to these wonderful people :

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->